SandraCastroPearson/BivRec/README.md

 Example
 -------

-This is a basic example which shows you how to solve a common problem:
+This is an example using a simulated data set.

 ``` r
 # Simulate bivariate alternating recurrent event data